Iran: Qods Force and the Ministry of Intelligence and Security (MOIS)

 The Qods Force is the cutting edge of Iran’s international power projection.
 In the words of a Congressional Research Service report from 2017:

 Iran’s operations in support of its allies—which generally include arms shipments, provision of advisers, training, and funding—are carried out by the Qods (Jerusalem) Force of the IRGC (IRGC-QF).
 The IRGC-QF is headed by IRGC Major General Qasem Soleimani, who apparently reports directly to [Supreme Leader Ayatollah] Khamene’i.
 IRGC leaders have on numerous occasions publicly acknowledged these activities; on August 20, 2016, an IRGC-QF commander in Syria stated to an Iranian newspaper that Iran had formed a “Liberation Army” consisting of local, mostly Shiite, fighters that support Iran’s interests in various Arab countries.
 Much of the weaponry Iran supplies to its allies include specialized antitank systems, artillery rockets, mortars, and short-range missiles.

-The Ministry of Intelligence and Security was first established as SAVAK in 1957 with the help of the United States and Israel.
-After the Islamic Revolution of 1979, Supreme Leader Ayatollah Khomeini, continued to use SAVAK personnel for counterintelligence purposes but divided other intelligence functions among among a variety of groups including the IRGC, the Kumitehs (small neighborhood security committees), the Prime Minister’s Intelligence Office, the army, and the police.
+The Islamic Revolution of 1979 resulted in the transformation of SAVAK.
+Under the new Supreme Leader Ayatollah Khomeini, the Iranian government continued to use SAVAK personnel for counterintelligence purposes but divided other intelligence functions among a variety of groups including the IRGC, the Kumitehs (small neighborhood security committees), the Prime Minister’s Intelligence Office, the army, and the police.

 In 2012 the Obama administration sanctioned MOIS for “for its support to terrorist groups as well as its central role in perpetrating human rights abuses.”